Alophos/AAChallenge/README.md

 Params:
     aliasPokemon: the pokemon's alias previously saved
 Optional Query Params: The query params are identical to the add method
-Response: The response is identical to the previous add, except it has status code TODO
+Response: The response is identical to the previous add method, except it has status code TODO

 # Aditional Methods